 Create an Avatar of who your reader is.
 If you take the email course Email Bootcamp you will create an Avatar.
 This is who you are writing to.
 You will be talking and writing to this one person.
 Use your voice.
 Don’t try to sound like someone else.
 This is what will make you unique.

-I hope you will avoid the mistakes I have made when starting your blog.
+I hope you will avoid all the blogging mistakes I have made when starting your blog.

 For more resources on blogging visit: